BeWelcome/rox/INSTALL.md

 * Geographical data:

-    There is exactly one city in the dump: Berlin.
+    There are exactly two cities in the dump: Berlin and Jayapura.

 * Resetting all user passwords: